junechakma/wexford-educare/coursedata.md

 *   **Additional Prerequisites:** A compelling personal statement and, in some cases, a successful interview.

-### Start Your Tech Journey with Blossom Educare
+### Start Your Tech Journey with Wexford Educare

-Ready to build the future? 💻 The expert team at **Blossom Educare** is here to provide personalized support and guide you through the application process.
+Ready to build the future? 💻 The expert team at **Wexford Educare** is here to provide personalized support and guide you through the application process.

-**Email us for a free consultation at: info@blossomeducare.co.uk**
+**Email us for a free consultation at: info@wexfordeducare.com**

 MBA – International
 ===================